BBC Radio WM

-BBC Radio WM is the BBC's local radio station serving the West Midlands.
+BBC Radio WM is the BBC's local radio station serving the West Midlands conurbation, an urban area centred on Birmingham, Wolverhampton, Solihull, and the Black Country in the English Midlands.

-It broadcasts on FM, DAB, digital TV and via BBC Sounds from studios at The Mailbox in Birmingham.
+It broadcasts on FM (95.6 MHz), DAB, digital television, and on the internet via BBC Sounds.
+(Note: Some sports commentary is not available online.)
+It is broadcast from the BBC studios at The Mailbox in Birmingham city centre, and is primarily transmitted from the station near Sutton Coldfield in Birmingham.

 According to RAJAR, the station has a weekly audience of 193,000 listeners and a 2.2% share as of December 2023.